Examining the Big Career Problem Part 2: New York or Hong Kong? Does It Even Matter?

 We think somehow there’s a destiny awaiting, a path beckoning, a road less travelled-by, and honor, glory, and fame are within our grasp – and right now is the moment to capture it before we are stuck forever in some cubicle in some office building in some major metropolitan area somewhere on this planet.
 We misperceive the fact that we have made it to the top 1% of the higher-education population (a system based on getting good grades, being well-rounded, and/or excel in one particular area) should be automatically translated into becoming the top 0.1% of the higher-income population (a system based on hard-work, inheritance, networks, economic conditions, and chance).
 After all, if we have beaten the odds at getting into the best schools, shouldn’t we also beat the odds at making the most amount of money and impact?
 We assume that life is supposed to get better and better – the same assumption for economic growth, stock indices, and real estate prices in the long-term – and look where that’s gotten us today.

-Some of us will actually take action to address this dilemma – picking the main street of being the maverick – most of us will just wait it out and succumb last minute.
-But even for the brave few I’ve seen, it is usually the same story: They get super excited about something, invest a lot of time and energy into this new thing, but a few months later, when miracles fail to surface (e.g. no venture capital is throwing down millions of dollars for them to play with, or the realization that being a real [read: poor] entrepreneur is too big a step-down from their dream lifestyle of beach-house and Lamborghini), they quickly loses interest and rethinks – Epiphany hits and they come to the realization that finance/consulting, and not something else, is the way to go.
+Some of us will actually take action to address this dilemma – picking the “Main Street” or being a maverick – most of us will just wait it out and succumb last minute.
+But even for the brave few I’ve seen, it is usually the same story: They get super excited about a seemingly brilliant idea and invest a lot of time and energy into it; a few months later, when miracle fails to surface (e.g. no venture capital is throwing down millions of dollar for them to play with, or the realization that being a real [read: poor] entrepreneur is too big a step-down from their dream lifestyle of beach-houses and Lamborghini’s), they quickly loses interest and rethink – Epiphany hits and they come to the realization that finance/consulting, and not something else, is the way to go.
+Because it gives you “a good training.”

 But it’s not just the Ivy League, it’s everybody.
 To quote Seth Davis from the opening scene of Boiler Room (2000):